Jöns Bengtsson Oxenstierna: Archbishop

 General discontent soon followed, especially when Christian, on becoming heir to his uncle, Duke Adolph of Holstein, found himself in great financial straits.
 To meet his obligations, he levied enormous taxes, even in Sweden, without exempting ecclesiastics, religious foundations, or the moneys collected by papal mandate to defray the expenses of a crusade against the Turks.
 During a temporary absence of Christian I in Finland, the archbishop held the regency of Sweden; seeing the people in revolt against him and the heavy imposts, he took up their cause and suspended the collection of taxes.
 The king showed his displeasure by arresting the archbishop and sending him to Denmark.
 A revolution broke out afresh in Sweden, led by his cousin Kettil Karlsson Vasa, Bishop of Linköping, who defeated Christian I's army at the Battle of Haraker in 1464, becoming de facto regent.
 Charles VIII was recalled to the throne, and Christian I, to recover the country, became reconciled with his prisoner.
 Bengtsson went at once to Sweden, where he roused the people against Charles, whom he excommunicated.
 The archbishop succeeded finally in bringing about Charles' abdication, and the recognition of Christian I once more as King of Sweden.
 In reality, however, the archbishop held the effective reins of power and administered affairs as though he were the actual sovereign.
 He was unable to sustain this rôle.
-Discontented factions combined against him and, in 1466, elected Erik Axelsson Tott as regent, whereupon Bengtsson was compelled to retire.
+Discontented factions combined against him and, in 1466, during a rebellion against him, elected Erik Axelsson Tott as regent, whereupon Bengtsson was compelled to retire.
 Dissensions continued, and the king of the Swedish party, Charles VIII, once more took the place of the king who represented the union of the three countries.
 The archbishop found an asylum with his friend Magnus Gren, on the island of Öland.
 Here he died at Borgholm on 15 December 1467, "poor and exiled, regretted by no one, hated by many, and feared by all".